MS227/CNN_Image_CLassification/README.md

 1) Download the whole Repo with the files
 2) Install the libraries using the requirements.txt file
 3) Run the file that suits your IDE (COLAB, Jupyter Notebook, or other Python IDE)
-     1) If you are using COLAB, Upload the Repo folder to your google drive and open the COLAB Notebook
+     1) If you are using COLAB, Upload the Repo folder to your google drive and open the COLAB Notebook or use This link https://drive.google.com/drive/folders/1SA5AU2jgUseM41LX795Lf-a4fVtvmVgy?usp=sharing
 4) Complete the tasks provided by the instructor to enhance the accuracy